valhuber/LogicBank/README.md

 * [**Banking**](wiki/Sample-Project---Banking) is a complex transaction using the command pattern

 #### Scalability: Automatic Prune / Optimize logic
-Scability requires more than clustering - SQLs must be pruned and optimized.
+Scalability requires more than clustering - SQLs must be pruned and optimized.
 For example, the balance rule:
 * is **pruned** if a non-referenced column is altered (e.g., Shipping Address)
 * is **optimized** into a 1-row _adjustment_ update instead of an